 THE COUPLE TO BE MARRIED: SACRAMENTAL PRESUPPOSITIONS

 Because marriage is a sacrament, weddings cannot be celebrated in a spiritual vacuum.
 This, therefore, presupposes that:

-- The intended spouse, if not Orthodox, be a Christian baptized in the name of the Father, Son and Holy Spirit as commanded by the Lord ( Matthew 28:19).
+The intended spouse, if not Orthodox, is a Christian baptized in the name of the Father, Son and Holy Spirit as commanded by the Lord (Matthew 28:19).
 Because of the sacramental nature of the marriage bond (in which a couple not only pledge their love for each other but also their love for Christ) a wedding between an Orthodox Christian and a non-Christian may not be celebrated in the Church.